lostkuma/IronHack16s/README.md

 * image  --A directory contains all images used in the website

 **5. Build Case**
-At this point the project only uses html, css, and javascript.
+At this point the project only uses HTML/CSS/Javascript.
 However, other dependencies might be used in the future.
 An updated readme file will then be submitted along with later submissions.

 **Test Case**
-This App will be tested on Chrome, Firefox and Safari
+The complete version of this App is exptected to be tested on the following broswers: Chrome, Firefox and Safari

 **Additional information You Want to Share with Us**
-E.g. any problems you faced/fixed, where you reached out to for help, etc.
+My interests of study for my Master's program greatly related to Natural Language Processing.
+So if time allows, I would like to add some NLP stuff to the App as well.
+For example, information retrival from natural language text that users entered, and other things like text to speech feature using Google or IBM speech to text API.
+I've made an web app using text to speech API from IBM's Bluemix platform before but speech to text was a challenge, which remains a problem for me who did not have a solid programming background.
+I will thank my boyfriend Jason Macnak, a former Purdue graduate and a software engineer at Google, for all the supports and additional help I got and will be getting on the project.

 **Contact**
 For questions about this App please feel free to contact Xiaonan Jing (jing@purdue.edu)